azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ### Control Spec
 > **Passed:**
-> The count of admin/owner accounts does not exceed 5.
+> The count of admin/owner accounts does not exceed the configured number of admin/owner count.
 Note : Approved central team accounts don't count against your limit
 >
 > **Failed:**
-> More than 5 admin/owner accounts found.
+> The count of admin/owner accounts exceed the configured number of admin/owner count.
 Note : Approved central team accounts don't count against your limit
 >
 > **Verify:**
 > RBAC result not found (sufficient data is not available for evaluation).